erlang-lager/lager/README.md

 The `error_logger` handler will also log more complete error messages (protected with use of `trunc_io`) to a "crash log" which can be referred to for further information.
 The location of the crash log can be specified by the crash_log application variable.
-If set to `undefined` it is not written at all.
+If set to `false` it is not written at all.

 Messages in the crash log are subject to a maximum message size which can be specified via the `crash_log_msg_size` application variable.